MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-images-property.md

 When the system needs to locate these resources, it follows a specific search order; first, it looks for the resources in a location relative to the root of the project.
 If the resources aren't found there, it then searches in a location relative to the source file of the control add-in.

-The following example shows the two options for organizing control add-in resources:
+The following example shows the two options for organizing control add-in resources; scripts, images, and stylesheets.
+For the file `MyControlAddIn.al`, the resources are organized in two different ways.

 ### Organizing resources example